![]() |

 flag, anchor or roundel and the letters IC e.g.

-In mid 1960 a new seven digit registration system was introduced that included the year of issue coded within it.
+1960 - 1980 In mid 1960 a new seven digit registration system was introduced that included the year of issue coded within it.
 You would expect such a system to have been introduced from January the first but it was not implemented until after the introduction of the new 24 volt M201 in June and until the last of the 035 - xxx series had been used up in late August / early September.
 Why the new system was not introduced from the start of the year is not clear but burocracy seems to be the most likely reason in that the decision to change was not finally taken until mid 1960.
-Jeeps already in service with the old style registrations retained their number until they were subsequently rebuilt at la Maltournée.
+Jeeps already in service with the old style registrations retained their number until they were subsequently sold or rebuilt at la Maltournée.
 The new system of numbering incorporated a coding system that included year, service and type of jeep.
 How the code worked is explained in the section 'Principe d'immatriculation des vehicules' in the document 'Mémento sur les déplacements par voie routière'.

 The use of the tri-colour continued in the form of a vinyl sticker until replaced by the new armée de Terre insignia that is still in use today.
 Only the last few jeeps remaining in service ever had this marking. (photo below left) Unusually the digits of this registration number are grouped 4 digits then 3 digits.
 On the rear number plate, there was only just room to include the tri-colour but often it was omitted and placed on the rear cross-member between the bumperette and towing hitch instead.
 The other two examples illustrate Gendarmeries and Armée de l'Air registration plates which incorporates stylised wings in yellow.